CodingMagpie/my-backend-developer-roadmap-Python/README.md

 # my backend developer roadmap Python
 Roadmap with "Soft skilles" and "Hards killes" my definition of Soft skills - skills that help you to do your job.
-At this case it will be learning skills. my definition of Hard skills - learning technical skills and appliing them to my projects.
+At this case it will be learning skills.
+Soft skills more important my definition of Hard skills - learning technical skills and appliing them to my projects.
 And creating projects.